Application: mm2txt

 • Fields will be exported in the exact order specified

-• All specified fields must exist in the point cloud, or an error will be raised
+• All specified fields must exist in the point cloud, or an error will be raised (unless --ignore-missing-fields is added)

 • The tool validates field availability and reports available fields if a requested field is not found